hashicorp/packer/CONTRIBUTING.md

    `$GOPATH/src/github.com/mitchellh/packer`.

-4. When working on packer `cd $GOPATH/src/github.com/mitchellh/packer` so you can run make and easily access other files.
+4. When working on packer `cd $GOPATH/src/github.com/mitchellh/packer` so you can run `make` and easily access other files.

 5. Make your changes to the Packer source.
 You can run `make` in `$GOPATH/src/github.com/mitchellh/packer` to run tests and build the packer binary.
 Any compilation errors will be shown when the binaries are rebuilding.
+If you don't have `make` you can simply run `go build -o bin/packer .` from the project root.

-6. After running `make` successfully, use `$GOPATH/src/github.com/mitchellh/packer/bin/packer` to build a machine and verify your changes work.
+6. After running building packer successfully, use `$GOPATH/src/github.com/mitchellh/packer/bin/packer` to build a machine and verify your changes work.
+For instance: `$GOPATH/src/github.com/mitchellh/packer/bin/packer build template.json`.

 7. If everything works well and the tests pass, run `go fmt` on your code before submitting a pull-request.